Superior orbital fissure: Clinical significance

-A multiple anatomical structures pass through the fissure, and can be damaged in orbital trauma, particularly blowout fractures through the floor of the orbit into the maxillary sinus.
+Multiple anatomical structures pass through the fissure, and can be damaged in orbital trauma, particularly blowout fractures through the floor of the orbit into the maxillary sinus.

 The abducens nerve is most likely to show signs of damage first, with the most common complaints retro-orbital pain and the involvement of cranial nerves III, IV, V1, and VI without other neurological signs or symptoms.
 This presentation indicates either compression of structures in the superior orbital fissure or the cavernous sinus.

 Superior orbital fissure syndrome

 Superior orbital fissure syndrome, also known as Rochon-Duvigneaud's syndrome, is a neurological disorder that results if the superior orbital fissure is fractured.
 Involvement of the cranial nerves that pass through the superior orbital fissure may lead to diplopia, paralysis of extraocular muscles, exophthalmos, and ptosis.
 Blindness or loss of vision indicates involvement of the orbital apex, which is more serious, requiring urgent surgical intervention.
 Typically, if blindness is present with superior orbital syndrome, it is called orbital apex syndrome.